Artemis6425/GameShuffler/README.md

 ### v3 "The 'Actually Working' Release"

-- Switched how the keyboard interrupts work, changed from the initial `keyboard.wait()` to `if keyboard.is_pressed():`.
-This fixes the `KeyError` that appeared when undoing.
-The final undo is still broken, however.
+- Re-introduced the bug that causes the `KeyError` to show up when undoing.
+Purely visual error, it will properly undo.
+    -That in mind, the "Final undo" error still exists!
 - Changed when the `last_swap` variable is defined, now no longer accidentally lets you remove the wrong instance.
 - Removed unnecessary variabls from code, made it slightly easier to read.